Skip to content

 If so, consider the following: If you are funding a planned major purchase or expenditure, review your timeframe and liquidity needs.

 If you intend to transfer an account to future generations, ensure that it is managed and titled properly, and addressed in your estate plan.
 Do you need to assess or review your risk tolerance?
 Do you need to assess or review your risk tolerance?
-If so, consider your resources, earning capacity, philosophy, phase of life, and personal financial goals.
-Also weigh your capacity and need for risk.
+If so, consider your resources, earning capacity, philosophy, life stage, and personal financial goals.
+Also, weigh your capacity and need for risk.

 Review your retirement and life expectancy projections.
 Do you need to determine if you are on track to meet your goal(s)?